AmeliaFFF/personal-expense-tracker/coder_academy_feedback/2_internal_review.md

 ## `test_app.py`

+- **Date received:** 05/10/2025
-The feedback given for this file focuses specifically on the clarity and completeness of the docstrings.
+- **Purpose:** Feedback for this file focused on improving the clarity and completeness of the test function docstrings.
+- **Outcome:** The feedback has been considered, and the docstrings in `test_app.py` have been updated to provide further detail.
+See the “Updated docstring” section under each test below for the specific changes implemented.

+---

 #### 1. `test_transaction_creation_expense()`